nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_SQL_DELETE.md

 # Deleting Animals from the Database

+In this chapter, you will learn how to use SQL to remove a row of data from a table.

+## Learning Objectives

+* You should be able to explain what SQL statement is needed to remove a row from a database table.
+* You should be able to implement and explain how to use a SQL parameter to remove a single row from a database table.
+* You should be able to implement a Python function in a module whose reposibility is to remove a single row from a database table.

+## Delete Function

 The `DELETE` SQL statement does exactly what you would expect... it deletes rows.
 In modern applications that expose resources at URL endpoints, the ability to delete all items in a table is never provided.
 What you provide is the ability to delete a single row.

 The syntax for this function is far simpler since you are not requesting information from the database and converting that data to animal instances.